electriccitizen/mtcv/README.md

 Gatsby Site Setup
-requires npm 10 or later.
-If you're using nvm to manage various version: nvm use 10 (or newer) git clone gatsby site npm install npm install -g gatsby-cli (if you don't have it) change the gatsby-config.js to point to the local drupal install (mtcv.docksal).
+requires npm 10 .
+If you're using nvm to manage various version: nvm use 10.
+Newer node will not work. git clone gatsby site
+Make the .env file with ALGOLIA and various keys. npm install npm install -g gatsby-cli (if you don't have it) npm i -g gatsby-cli (to update to the most recent gatsby) change the gatsby-config.js to point to the local drupal install (mtcv.docksal).
 LN:33-36. gatsby develop

+If gatsby develop cli has errors.
+Stop the process (control-c) and run gatsby clean.
+Then rerun gatsby develop.
+This may take 3-4 times to get all the systems awake.

+To get new content generated on the local site, use gatsby clean and gatsby develop to rebuild the content.